Orthodontics in Decatur, IL

 Another caveat: Braces and sticky foods don't mix.
 Crunchy snacks and chewy substances should be avoided at all costs because they can cause orthodontia to be loosened or damaged.

-Space maintainers are helpful dental devices that can help teeth grow in normally following premature tooth loss, injury or other problems.
+Space maintainers are helpful dental devices that can help teeth grow normally following premature tooth loss, injury, or other problems.
 The devices can help ensure that proper spaces are maintained to allow future permanent teeth to erupt.

 If your child loses a baby tooth early through decay or injury, his or her other teeth could shift and begin to fill the vacant space.
 When your child's permanent teeth emerge, there's not enough room for them.
 The result is crooked or crowded teeth and difficulties with chewing or speaking.